 Let’s go into some of the nuances of California law relating to guns and weapons charges.

 I’m being charged with personal use of a weapon.
 I never once fired it.

 It’s not very hard to violate weapons statutes and laws in California.
 For example, state law defines “personal use” of a deadly weapon or firearm as intentionally displaying a weapon or firearm in a “menacing” manner, hitting someone with the weapon or firing it.
 Therefore, even if you intended just to scare someone with a firearm, even if it was a toy or imitation gun, you may still be charged with a crime.
 You can also be charged with assault with a deadly weapon.

 How does the presence of a firearm in a crime enhance the penalty for it?

 The problem with the use of a firearm in the commission of a crime is that it raises the seriousness of the offense.
 For example, if you discharged a firearm from a vehicle, intending to kill a person outside of that vehicle, special circumstances will attach to your case by virtue of the gun use.
-Special circumstances can result in a harsher penalties, such as the death penalty or life without the possibility of parole.
+Special circumstances can result in harsher penalties, such as the death penalty or life without the possibility of parole.

 I was pulled over and the police found a baseball bat in my car.
-I never meant to hurt anyone with it; It’s sports equipment.
+I never meant to hurt anyone with it; it’s sports equipment.
 Why am I being charged with possession of a weapon?